The man who made batting look easy

 The third incumbent in the summer of four captains.
 After Mike Gatting had been sacked for an alleged dalliance with a barmaid, and John Emburey had been tried and discarded after consecutive defeats, the chairman of selectors, Peter May, decided his godson would be the man for the job.
 Thus Chris Cowdrey completed only the second father-and-son pair to captain England in Test cricket.
 But even he couldn't stop West Indies from winning yet again, by ten wickets at Headingley.
 With personal scores of 0 and 5, he didn't play Test cricket again.

 On the last day of a three-day Test, Johnny Briggs took 6 for 45 to complete England's last innings win over Australia at Lord's for 48 years.
 After opening their account with two wins in two against Australia, England have only won five since, in 34 attempts.

 That other victory began here, the first day of Test cricket at Lord's.
 England were 90 for 3 in reply to Australia's 229 all out.
 Allan G Steel went on to make 148 and George Ulyett's 7 for 36 bowled England to an innings win.

 Aubrey Smith was born on this day.
-Later Sir Aubrey and a well-known Hollywood character actor, "Round The Corner" Smith (so named because of his peculiar run-up) played for Sussex, and led England in South Africa's inaugural Test, in Port Elizabeth in 1888-89.
+Later Sir Aubrey, who became a well-known Hollywood character actor, Smith (nicknamed "Round the corner" because of his peculiar run-up) played for Sussex, and led England in South Africa's inaugural Test, in Port Elizabeth in 1888-89.
 He's still the only player to have captained England in his only Test.